tomeichlersmith/ldmx-cob/notes/decode.md

 # Decoding and Plotting Raw Data

+Originally posted to a [GitHub gist](https://gist.github.com/tomeichlersmith/5af6ef62eac5c0a7ce1a7a456bac72df) but moved here for more persistence.

 After downloading data taken using `pflib` on `cmslab1`, we need to decode it before being able to plot the various quantities of interest.
 Most of this decoding work has already been implemented in ldmx-sw,